MohitShridhar/genima/README.md

 ### RLBench datasets

-No access, sorry :cry: You will need to generate them yourself.
+No access, sorry :cry:.
+You will need to generate them yourself.
 See the guide below.

 ## Training Guide